 Light Modes and Functions

-In addition to dimming capabilities and modes to adjust intensity, many lanterns feature additional settings for customizing the ambience at camp.
+In addition to dimming capabilities and modes to adjust the intensity, many lanterns feature additional settings for customizing the ambiance at camp.
 BioLite’s AlpenGlow 500, for instance, has a flickering function and multiple color modes, including a fun rotating color option that cycles through various vibrant patterns.
 Goal Zero’s Crush Light Chroma is another standout with eight color modes, including a multicolor fade setting, while their Lighthouse Micro Flash has a helpful flashlight beam for more precise illumination while reading or using the bathroom at night.
 And Ledlenser’s ML6 includes settings like a “boost” function for max power in short spurts, interval-based blink and pulse options, a strobing capability for unexpected wildlife encounters, and even a built-in distress signal that emits SOS in Morse code.
 In the end, most campers will utilize the standard settings most often, but an array of other modes can be fun for customizing your campsite and creating a cozy atmosphere.

 Gas-Powered Lanterns